Coarse Information Design: Convex Value Functions

+The proof relies on the following property of logconcave densities.
+Because we will further exploit this property for subsequent results, we state it here for easier reference.
 Obviously, a similar property as stated in Lemma \ref{keylemma} holds for the $\mu(\cdot,\cdot)$ function if $u''$ is logconcave.
-When both $f$ and $u''$ are logconcave, we refer to that as a \emph{logconcave environment} in the following analysis.
+When both $f$ and $u''$ are logconcave, we refer to that as a \emph{logconcave environment}.